Attentention Deficit Hyperactivity Disorder (ADHD) affects your:

 Simply fill out the online inquiry form on this page, and one of our Clinicians will contact you within 24 hours to help you with your inquiry.

-How do I pay for my Session?
+How do I pay for my 'screener' session at Brain Training Australia?

 We are ready to help clients work through their challenges.
 We look forward to helping you live a much richer, happier, healthier life.